KPwagner/frontend-nanodegree-mobile-portfolio/README.md

 ## Notes for Part 2 (pizza.html):
 ### Background Pizza Animations:
-updatePositions in main.js was causing a forced syncronous layout by retreiving document.body.scrollTop and then applying style with each time through the for loop.
+updatePositions in main.js was causing a forced synchronous layout by retreiving `document.body.scrollTop` and then applying style with each time through the for loop.

 ```Javascript
 function updatePositions() {